-Early in the migration project, you will want to perform a proof of concept (POC) migration of content to validate that the migration utilities can successfully move data from the source environment to the target environment.
+Early in the migration project, you will want to perform a Burn-In Test (BIT) migration of content to validate that the migration utilities can successfully move data from the source environment to the target environment.
 During these tests, you may uncover some gaps in what the utilities can do for some specific sites or test cases in your organization.
-Additional POC migrations can be done later to validate any automation or customizations you are putting in place around the migration utilities.
+Additional BIT migrations can be done later to validate any automation or customizations you are putting in place around the migration utilities.

 Once customizations are complete and supporting processes are defined it is time for a pilot migration.
 A pilot migration involves getting a set of users and sites to agree to be part of the early adopters to move to the new environment.
 This, or at least to test moving to the new environment.
 Ideally, this group of individuals is a good cross-section of the organization.
 This group may need to be flexible while you work through the kinks in the migration process.

-The pilot process is intended to test the “water through the pipes” of the entire process.
+The BIT is intended to test the “water through the pipes” of the entire process.
 This process needs to involve migrating various types of Jive places and content.
 Additionally, it also needs to test communications, support processes, and issue remediation processes.

-With end-to-end tests of these processes, issues found during pilot can be addressed before large-scale production migrations occur.
-Otherwise, issues are found when the spigots are fully open, and it can be hard to update your processes if helpdesk and issue remediation is consuming a lot of bandwidth.
+With end-to-end tests of these processes, issues found during BIT or pilot can be addressed before large-scale production migrations occur.
+Otherwise, issues are found when the spigots are fully open, and it can be hard to update your processes if the helpdesk and issue remediation is consuming a lot of bandwidth.

 The pilot process can tell you how effective you are with your communications.
 Are your policies and run book sufficient for your Site Owners?
 Are the users able to use your self-help documentation?
 Is your support organization able to use the knowledgebase documentation?
 Are banner and email communications effective?